renansaraivaifpb/Instrumenta-o/README.md

 The stage write values in file txt was used arduino + software known Miners Rogers.
 Where Miners can conect with serial of arduino and obtain the values registred for them saves in file txt.

-The read was developed in Scilab, you are can review code in file code.c
+The read was developed in Scilab, you are can review code in file scilab.sce.

 Plotting values, we can see in figure 3.